Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 - We like to bulk cook our chicken ahead of time in my large crock pot, shred it, and bag it up in single portions to store in the freezer for quick meals later.
 If you need to cook them, however, you can do so by cooking them on the stove over medium-high heat for about 20 minutes, flipping them in the middle of cooking.
 Then just season them at the end.

 - You could also cook them in the oven, seasoned, at 400 degrees F for an hour, or in your Instant Pot, seasoned, for 10 minutes on Manual.
 Chicken is so incredibly easy to cook that there are so many ways to do so.
 You just have to figure out what works best for you.
 I highly suggest the stove method.

 - In the meantime, fill a medium pot with water and bring it to a boil.

-- Once boiling, turn the temperature down just a bit and dump in your fettuccine pasta noodles, or whatever noodles you choose to use.
-You will want to stir them really good when you first put them in so they don't stick together, and every so often to be sure they are cooking thoroughly.
+- Once boiling, turn the temperature down just a bit and dump in your fettuccine pasta noodles or whatever noodles you choose to use.
+You will want to stir them really well when you first put them in so they don't stick together, and every so often to be sure they are cooking thoroughly.